Complete Guide to Removing and Replacing the Ice Maker on Samsung RF27T5201SR

 Your RF27T5201SR is now ready to be powered on and tested.

-- Plug the refrigerator back into the electrical outlet
+- Plug the refrigerator back into the electrical outlet.

-- Close both the freezer and refrigerator doors
+- Close both the freezer and refrigerator doors.

 Running the Force Test Cycle on RF27T5201SR

-Samsung RF27T5201SR units have a force test mode that will cycle the ice maker immediately, allowing you to verify proper operation:
+This model has a force test mode that will cycle the ice maker immediately, allowing you to verify proper operation:

-- Press and hold the “Freezer” or “Ice Maker” button (exact location varies by control panel type) for 3-5 seconds
+- Press and hold the “Freezer” or “Ice Maker” button (exact location varies by control panel type) for 3-5 seconds.

-- Listen for a buzzing or humming sound from the freezer area—this indicates the ice maker motor is engaged
+- Listen for a buzzing or humming sound from the freezer area—this indicates the ice maker motor is engaged.

-- You should hear water flowing into the ice maker within 10-15 seconds
+- You should hear water flowing into the ice maker within 10-15 seconds.

-- The ice maker will cycle for approximately 30-60 seconds during the test
+- The ice maker will cycle for approximately 30-60 seconds during the test.

-- Water should fill the ice maker tray evenly
+- Water should fill the ice maker tray evenly.

 What to Expect in the First 24 Hours

-- The ice maker motor will cycle every 4-6 hours
+- The ice maker motor will cycle every 4-6 hours.

-- You may hear water running and the ice maker thumping as it ejects developing cubes
+- You may hear water running and the ice maker thumping as it ejects developing cubes.

-- The first batch of ice cubes may not appear until 12-24 hours have passed
+- The first batch of ice cubes may not appear until 12-24 hours have passed.

 Step 10: Ice Maker Assembly Replacement vs. Water Inlet Valve Replacement